 While proponents of Strong Mayor would like for you to think that making a change in our government will make it more accountable to people of Lakeland, it would actually do the opposite.
 The city commissioners, who are representative of the people, will have no power or ability to convince the mayor to do anything, giving the mayor virtually all the say in financial decisions.
 The checks and balances in our current form of government will be weakened.
 Adopting a strong mayor government is simply the wrong choice for Lakeland.

 Population size does not matter.
 Ethical, Efficient, and Effective government DOES matter.
 There's nowhere in the book of governance that states as a city grows the council-manager form of government is no longer relevant.
 However, proponents of the Strong-Mayor will have you to believe that size matters and b/c of that Lakeland now needs a Strong-Mayor.
 Not true!
 What does matter is that essential city services are delivered to ALL citizens ethically, efficiently, and as effectively as possible.
 There is no better system that promotes what matters better than our current form of Council-Manager.

 Ashley C. Troutman

-This idea is being funded by one person who claims primary residence in Florence, Italy and has already put in $229,000.
-He even offered to pay for a special election is August when our citizens are on vacation or preparing their children for the start of school.
+This idea is being funded almost entirely by one person who claims primary residence in Florence, Italy and has already put in $365,000.
+He even offered to pay for a special election in August when our citizens are on vacation or preparing their children for the start of school.

 Former Mayor & Commissioner, 14 years